SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ### Example

-Please have a look at the configuration example in this [GitHub repository](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/addon-build).
+Please have a look at the configuration example to [build and publish add-on products using a transient assembly system](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/addon-build).
+As an alternative you can refer to the [example using a permanent assembly system](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/addon-build-static).

 ## Troubleshooting

 If you encounter an issue with the pipeline itself, please open an issue in [GitHub](https://github.com/SAP/jenkins-library/issues).
-If the pipelines receives the error from a backend system, please open a [support incident](https://launchpad.support.sap.com/#/notes/1296527) on the respective component:
+If the pipelines receives the error from a backend system during execeution of the pipeline steps, please open a [support incident](https://launchpad.support.sap.com/#/notes/1296527) on the respective component:

 | Stage                    | Steps | Support Component |
 |--------------------------|-------|-------------------|